 Is it safe for infants and pregnant women?

-Yes, remedies— when administered by qualified Homeopaths—are completely safe for everyone, including pregnant women and babies.
-In fact, difficulties during pregnancy and problems experienced by newborns can be treated effectively by Homeopathy without any side effects.
-However, if you are taking medications or receiving conventional medical treatments, it is essential that you inform your Homeopath to avoid any potential conflicts.
+Yes, remedies— when administered by qualified homeopaths—are completely safe for everyone, including pregnant women and babies.
+In fact, difficulties during pregnancy and problems experienced by newborns can be treated effectively by homeopathy without any side effects.
+However, if you are taking medications or receiving conventional medical treatments, it is essential that you inform your homeopath to avoid any potential conflicts.

-What exactly is in the Homeopathic remedies?
+What exactly is in homeopathic remedies?

 Remedies usually come in little sugar balls, but what’s in those white balls?